Mode of Attendance: Full-time or part-time

 The degree has been developed to meet the needs of both researchers and practitioners.
 The programme is thus ideally suited to prepare for a PhD in Law at SOAS, or alternatively as a stand-alone qualification, for instance, for jobs requiring in-depth policy research.

 Students must take modules to a total value of 180, consisting of a dissertation (90 credits) and 90 credits of taught modules.
 Taught modules are worth either 15 or 30 credits.

 Students who wish to graduate with an MRes in Law are required to follow the structure set out below.

 Please note: Not all modules listed will be available every year.
-Please see the individual module page for information.

 Dissertation (20,000 words), on a topic related to the degree programme.